 Martin Jacques is the author of the global best-seller When China Rules the World: the End of the Western World and the Birth of a New Global Order.
-It was first published in 2009 and has since been translated into fourteen languages and sold over 300,000 copies.
+It was first published in 2009 and has since been translated into fifteen languages and sold over 350,000 copies.
 The book has been shortlisted for two major literary awards.
 A second edition of the book, greatly expanded and fully updated, was published in 2012.
-His TED talk on how to understand China has had 1.3 million views.
-He is a Senior Fellow at the Department of Politics and International Studies, Cambridge University, and a Visiting Professor at Tsinghua University, Beijing.
-He is also a non-resident Fellow at the Transatlantic Academy, Washington DC.
+His TED talk on how to understand China has had over 4 million views.
+Martin is a Visiting Professor at Tsinghua University, Beijing; Fudan University, Shanghai; and the Lee Kuan Yew School of Public Policy, Singapore.
+Until recently, he was a Senior Fellow at the Department of Politics and International Studies, Cambridge University.
+He was also a non-resident Fellow at the Transatlantic Academy, Washington DC.

-He has been invited to give lectures at many of the world’s top universities including Harvard, Cornell, UCLA, USC, Cambridge, Oxford, Peking, Tsinghua, Renmin, NUS, Tokyo, University of Hong Kong, amongst many others.
-He has given talks to many corporate clients including Bank of America, Shell, Allianz, BNP Paribas, Financial Times, British Telecom, BBC, HR50, Amerada Hess, Investec, DSM and Khazanah.
+He has been invited to give lectures at many of the world’s top universities including Harvard, Stanford, Cornell, UCLA, USC, Cambridge, Oxford, Peking, Tsinghua, Renmin, NUS, Tokyo, University of Hong Kong, amongst many others.
+He has given talks to many corporate clients including Bank of America, BlackRock, Pictet, Shell, Allianz, BNP Paribas, Financial Times, British Telecom, BBC, HR50, Amerada Hess, Investec, DSM and Khazanah.

 He is chair of the Harinder Veriah Trust, which supports girls from deprived backgrounds with their education at Assunta Primary School and Assunta Secondary School, Petaling Jaya, Malaysia, where his wife, the late Harinder Veriah, was educated.
 It has also sponsored young Malaysian lawyers from under-privileged backgrounds to work for two-year stints at Hogan Lovells in London.